ZhangMiao147/android_learning_notes/Android/components/BroadcastReceiver/BroadcastRecevier的实现原理.md

     final void processNextBroadcast(boolean fromMsg) {
 		synchronized(mService) {
             BroadcastRecord r;
-						//开始处理有序广播
+			// 开始处理有序广播
 			// Now take care of the next serialized one...

             // If we are waiting for a process to come up to handle the next
             // broadcast, then do nothing at this point.
 Just in case, we